 Some facts about Mount Fuji

-Mount Fuji is the highest mountain in Japan and one of the country’s iconic landmarks.
+Mount Fuji is the highest mountain in Japan and one of the country’s most popular iconic landmarks.
 It’s not a surprise that it’s also a Cultural Site on the UNESCO’S World Heritage List.
 In Japanese the mountain is called Fuji-san (富士山) and it’s considered to be a sacred place.
-We understand you’re mostly interested in seeing this beautiful sacred place!
+We understand you’re mostly interested in seeing this beautiful mountain!

 So, where can you actually see Mount Fuji?